The Ultimate Guide to Downtown Reykjavik

 One the map you'll see where the old swampland existed

 Let’s move onto Reykjavík 105, to the edge of downtown.
-Hlemmur, Reykjavík's central bus terminal, marks the spot where many people feel Laugavegur unofficially ends, although the street technically reaches an additional kilometre east.
+Hlemmur, Reykjavík's central bus terminal, marks the spot where many people feel Laugavegur unofficially ends, although the street technically reaches an additional kilometer east.

 For decades, Hlemmur served as a second home to Reykjavík's outcasts.
 Because of the terminal’s central location, it sheltered those with nowhere else to go and in the early 1980s, the spot also functioned as a haven for the young runaways of the punk generation.